DATAMATH CALCULATOR MUSEUM

 The TI-1001 is another design of the original TI-1030 calculator.
 You should compare it with the TI-1031, the ET calculator and the TI-1750-III, too.

 The TI-1001 was used as the base calculator for the TI-1850 Visor Kit and the TI-1880 Checkwriter.

-This calculator was produced both in Italy and US.
-Please notice the different keyboard of this TI-1001 manufactured in the US.
+This calculator was manufactured in Italy in April 1982 and compares to the second design of the TI-1001 built in the US.
+Please notice the different keyboard of the original TI-1001.